AppImage/docs.appimage.org/packaging-guide/ways.md

 ## 1. Use the Open Build Service

 This option is recommended for open source projects because it allows you to leverage the existing Open Build Service infrastructure, security and license compliance processes.
-See https://github.com/probonopd/AppImageKit/wiki/Using-Open-Build-Service for how to use this.
+See [Using Open Build Service to generate AppImages](obs.md) for how to use this.

 ## 2. Convert existing binary packages using pkg2appimage